adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-basics.md

 ### The process

 1. You email me your pattern, your proposed deadline, a photo of your finished item, and anything else you feel is relevant.
 I reply with a quote, including my turnaround time and fee.
-2. If we agree, we sign an agreement, then I start editing your pattern and drawing any requested charts and schematics.
+2. If we agree, we sign an agreement, then I start to edit your pattern and draw any requested charts and schematics.
 When I'm ready, I'll send everything back to you for review.
 3. After the third round (or once the pattern feels ready), you publish the pattern or send it to your test knitters.
 4. I send you my invoice, payable via Wise or Stripe in 15 days.
 5. Once the test knitters are done, I do a final pass for free to catch anything we may have missed.